Severance pay for employees on permanent contracts

 Calculate the amount of severance pay

 Yes.
-Dismissal indemnity, whether of legal origin, conventional or provided for in the employment contract, may be cumulated with the following allowances:
+The severance pay, whether of legal origin, conventional or provided for in the employment contract, may be cumulated with the following allowances:

 Please note

-The severance pay of conventional origin or provided for by the employment contract shall apply if it is more favorable for the employee that the statutory indemnity.
+The severance pay of conventional origin or provided for in the employment contract shall apply if it is more favorable for the employee than statutory indemnity.
 In this case, they do not accumulate.

-The compensation paid in the event of dismissal (outside job protection plan) is partly exempt of income tax.
+Compensation paid in the event of dismissal (outside job protection plan) is partly exempt income tax.

 The amount corresponding to compensation set by law or collective agreement is fully exempt.